pagekey/website/_drafts/write-technical-article.md

 ---

 To do:
-* Amazon link for Linchpin
+* Amazon link for Linchpin x2
-* Review & embellish
+[ok] Review & embellish
 * Ship

 Over the past few months, I've written [a](/blog/2017/11/24/how-to-implement-a-hash-table-in-python) [fair](/blog/2018/03/03/compile-the-linux-kernel-from-source) [number](/blog/2018/03/23/simple-linux-kernel-source-modifications) [of](/blog/2018/04/04/making-a-command-line-gem) [technical](/blog/2018/04/19/how-to-implement-a-binary-search-tree-in-python) [articles](/blog/2018/11/24/linux-workspace).
-At first it felt unnatural to apply what I learned in English class to the cold logic of programming and computers.
+At first, it felt unnatural to apply what I learned in English class to the cold logic of programming and computers.
 Despite this, I rinsed and repeated enough times to see that it's not such a bad fit after all.
-Below, I outline the five steps I take, in one form or another, every single time I write a technically-focused article.
+Below, I outline the five steps I take, in one form or another, every time I write a technically-focused article.

 # 1. Research and Take Notes (Do the Thing)